Golden apple: Tomatoes

 The tomato, unknown to the ancient world of the Greeks, is known as the pomodoro in Italian, meaning "golden apple" (from pomo d'oro).

 Popular culture

 Golden apples are also items that are featured in video games such as Minecraft, Pokémon Mystery Dungeon, Assassin's Creed, and Hello Neighbor.
 In the TV-series Animated Tales of the World, the episode "The Tree with the Golden Apples" revolves around the golden apple-tree on an island.
 An old man asks three brothers to sail to the island and whoever brings him a golden apple gets his daughter's hand in marriage.

-Golden apples appear in the Fraggle Rock episode "Red's Blue Dragon"; as in the myth of Hercules, the golden apples are guarded by a dragon.